Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-{\it The lowest Landau level:} The symmetry-restoration methodology has also been successfully used to describe aspects of the many-body physics of few electrons in the lowest Landau level.
-This level forms at very large magnetic fields $B \rightarrow \infty$, and it consists exclusively of all single-particle levels $\propto r^l e^{il\phi} e^{-r^2/2\lambda_c^2}$ with zero radial nodes and arbitrary angular momentum $l$.
-These levels are degenerate with an energy $\hbar \omega_c/2$, where $\omega_c$ is the cyclotron frequency $\omega_c= \sqrt{eB/(m^*c)}$, and the magnetic length $\lambda_c=\sqrt{2 \hbar/(m^* \omega_c)}$; see, e.g., the Appendix in \cite{yann07}.
-By constructing a Slater determinant out of the displaced Gaussian orbitals in Eq.\ (\ref{uorb}) (with $\lambda=\lambda_c$), and projecting out the good total angular momentum $L$ using Eq.\ (\ref{prj}), one can derive analytic expressions for the rotating electron molecule \cite{yann02.2} for any number $N$ of fully spin-polarized electrons (i.e., with ($S=S_z=N/2$) and any $L$; for large magnetic fields, the electrons in the ground state are fully spin-polarized.
-Analytic expressions have been derived for both the cases of rotating electron molecules with $(0,N)$ \cite{yann02.2} and $(1,N-1)$ \cite{yann03.2} ring configurations.
+By constructing a Slater determinant out of the displaced Gaussian orbitals in {\Eq}~(\ref{uorb}) (with $\lambda=\lambda_c$), and projecting out the good total angular momentum $L$, one can derive analytic expressions for the rotating electron molecule \cite{yann02.2} for any number $N$ of fully spin-polarized electrons (i.e., with $S=S_z=N/2$) and any $L$.
+Note that for large magnetic fields, the electrons in the ground state are fully spin-polarized.
+Analytic expressions were derived for both the cases of rotating electron molecules with $(0,N)$ \cite{yann02.2} and $(1,N-1)$ \cite{yann03.2} ring configurations.
 A numerical investigation of lowest-Landau-level rotating electron molecules exhibiting a configuration where the electrons are arranged in a configuration consisting of $r$ concentric regular polygons ($n_1,n_2,\ldots,n_r$, $N=\sum_i^r n_i$) was also presented \cite{yann04}.
 Corresponding analytic expressions for rotating bosonic molecules for $N$ spinless bosons in the lowest Landau level in a double-ring configuration, $(n_1,n_2)$ with $n_1+n_2=N$, were subsequently derived \cite{yann10}.